 We do not charge for our financial planning services.

 Yes.
-Most of our coaches are registered, licensed, practicing financial advisors who take time from their own clients to help widows and widowers in distress.
-Most have their Certified Financial Planner (CFP) credentials as well.
-Our coaches have been through additional training with Wings for Widows because we have our own proprietary process, tools, and materials.
+All of our coaches are registered, licensed and practicing financial advisors who take time from their own practices to help widows and widowers in distress.
+Moreover, they also have their Certified Financial Planner (CFP) credentials.
+Our coaches have been through additional training with Wings for Widows as well, because we have our own proprietary process, tools, and materials.

 From the Certified Planner Board of Standards: “Most people think all financial planners are ‘certified,’ but this isn’t true.
 Just about anyone can use the title ‘financial planner.’
 CFP Board benefits the public by independently certifying financial planners.
 Although CFP Board does not guarantee their work, CFP® professionals have met rigorous qualifications for financial planning.
 Only those who have fulfilled CFP Board’s rigorous requirements can call themselves a CFP® professional.”

 “As part of their certification, CFP® professionals commit to high ethical standards.
 Moreover, a CFP® professional must acquire several years of experience related to delivering financial planning services to clients and pass the comprehensive CFP® Certification Exam before they can call themselves a CFP® professional.”

 No. We will have you endorse a letter of intent to set expectations for your financial coaching engagement, but there is no binding agreement or contract.
 We do not charge for our services, and there is no obligation to complete your coaching engagement (though we highly encourage it).